br-automation-com/mvDemoTrak/src/Logical/Libraries/McAcpTrak/McAcpTrakCfg.typ

 		MaximumDelegatedCommandCount : UINT; (*Maximum count of shuttles which start a command triggered by an assembly command within one cycle (0 implies no limit)*)
 		DecelerationAtAssemblyCommands : REAL; (*Deceleration used for shuttle stops triggered by assembly commands (0.0 implies using respective axis limits)*)
+		ConvoyFunctionality : McASMShConFunEnum; (*Activate for usage of shuttle convoys*) SwitchSectorAfterStop : McASMShSSASType; (*Switch the shuttle or convoy sector if the shuttle or convoy is on an internal sector after stop or error stop*)
-		ConvoyFunctionality : McASMShConFunEnum; (*Activate for usage of shuttle convoys*) DistanceReserves : McASMShDistResType; (*Parameter setting for shuttle distance reserves*) ShuttleStereotypes : McASMShShSttType; (*Parameter settings for the shuttles*) MagnetPlateConfigurations : McASMShMagnPltCfgType; (*Parameter settings for the magnet plates*)
+		DistanceReserves : McASMShDistResType; (*Parameter setting for shuttle distance reserves*) ShuttleStereotypes : McASMShShSttType; (*Parameter settings for the shuttles*) MagnetPlateConfigurations : McASMShMagnPltCfgType; (*Parameter settings for the magnet plates*)